lastra-dev/games-cryteria/README.md

 Install dependencies with
 #### ` php composer.phar install `

-Configure DB using db_template.sql and config.php inside config folder
+Configure DB using db_template.sql and config.php inside the config folder

 Use .env.example to create a .env file and change its values
 #### ` RAWG_KEY="abc123"  DB_PASS="abc123" `